teaching-on-testbeds/repro-DNS/docs/vm/configure/index.md

 sudo mkdir -p /usr/local/var/cache/bind cd /usr/local/etc; sudo rndc-confgen -a
 ```
-to install and configure BIND9.16.6 on the resolver.
-You can verify the installation by running `named -v` and should see
+You can verify the installation by running `named -v` and should this message:
 ```
 BIND 9.16.6 (Stable Release)
 ```
-We use version 9.16.6 because it is a NXNS-patched version and most vulnerable to the NRDelegationAttack
+We use version 9.16.6 because it is a NXNS-patched version and most vulnerable to the NRDelegationAttack.

+#### Authoritative nameservers
+The authoritative servers will use Name Server Daemon (NSD), an open-source implementation of an authoritative DNS nameserver.

 To configure the malicious referral authoritative, the authoritative server that responds to queries with the malicious referral response, SSH into the malicious-ref-server node and run:
 ```